-Cash decreased \$3.8 million for the year ended December 31, 2013.
-Net cash provided by operating activities was \$21.5 million.
-The major investing and financing uses of cash were capital expenditures of \$21 million, dividends of \$2.3 million and common share repurchases of \$6.9 million.
+Cash increased \$5.4 million for the year ended December 31, 2014.
+Net cash provided by operating activities was \$25.2 million.
+The major investing and financing uses of cash were capital expenditures of \$17.7 million, the acquisition of Helix for \$15 million, net of cash acquired, common share repurchases of \$2.2 million and dividends of \$4.4 million, offset by net borrowings of \$19.6 million.
+Currency had a positive \$.2 million impact on cash and cash equivalents when translating foreign denominated financial statements to U.S. dollars.

-Net cash provided by operating activities decreased \$32.2 million compared to 2012 primarily as a result of a decrease in net income of \$8.7 million, an increase in operating assets (net of operating liabilities) of \$26.7 million partially offset by an increase in non-cash items of \$3.2 million.
+Net cash provided by operating activities increased \$3.7 million compared to 2013 primarily as a result of an increase in cash generated by operating assets (net of operating liabilities) of \$13.2 million partially offset by a decrease in net income of \$7.7 million and a decrease in non-cash items of \$1.8 million.